Gangstercrimecitydev/Political-Test-with-parties-and-ideologies/README.md

 # 🧭 Interactive Political Compass (v1.0)

-An interactive, web-based political compass designed to help users map their political alignment across economic and social axes and compare their results with international political parties and EU parliamentary groups.
+An interactive, web-based political test designed to help users map their political alignment across economic and social axes and compare their results with international political parties and EU parliamentary groups.

 > [!WARNING]
 > **Important Disclaimer:**